pluralsh/documentation/pages/plural-features/continuous-deployment/resource-application-logic.md

 ## Hook delete policies (cleanup)

 By default, hook resources are left in the cluster after they run.
-You can opt into automatic cleanup with `deployment.plural.sh/sync-hook-delete-policy` annotation.
-You can also use Helm `helm.sh/hook-delete-policy` annotation.
+You can opt into automatic cleanup with the `deployment.plural.sh/sync-hook-delete-policy` annotation.
+You can also use the Helm `helm.sh/hook-delete-policy` annotation.
 Multiple policies can be comma-separated.

 Use `hook-succeeded` and/or `hook-failed` to delete the resource after it completes successfully or fails, respectively.